jasononono/windoughs/README.md

-# windoes12
+# windoughs12

-why is windows 12 still not announced
+why is Windows 12 still not announced ahhhh